Times have changed

 Since years, safer alternatives to some petrochemical solvents are available on the market, but very often industrial users and consumers:

-They are a family of solvents of natural sourcing, deriving from the fermentation of carbohydrates contained in vegetables ( i.e. sugars and starches ) and from further natural feedstocks.
+They are a family of solvents of natural sourcing, deriving mainly from the fermentation of carbohydrates contained in vegetables (i.e. sugars and starches) and from physico/chemical transformation of other natural feedstocks.

 They have been studied and developed on purpose in order to replace traditional, commodity solvents you are using every day.

 However, biosolvents are already used around the world by a large number of companies.

 I’m talking about virtuous companies that really care about the health of their workforce and want to low their impact on the environment.

 There are so many fields where biosolvents will replace traditional ones.